 If you were discriminated against, and essentially ‘forced’ out of your job as a result of that discrimination and/or harassment, you may have a case for constructive dismissal.
 While a lawyer would not typically recommend resignation as a solution, it is sometimes necessary due to the emotional damages associated with continued employment within a hostile work environment.

-A lawyer may be able to assist you with:
+How a lawyer may be able to assist you

-It is best to talk to a lawyer specializing in Employment Law if you find yourself in a hostile workplace call 416-644-8687 to contact Monkhouse Law today.
+It is best to talk to a lawyer specializing in employment law if you find yourself in a hostile workplace.
+Learn more about our team or contact us for a free 30 minute phone consultation.